|born on||6 August 1881 at 02:00 (= 02:00 AM )|

 In 1900 he and two brothers joined a Scottish regiment to fight in the Boer War.
 In 1901 he entered medical school at Saint Mary's Hospital, London.
 He became a fellow of the Royal College of Surgeons in 1909.
 After serving as a captain in the Army Medical Corps in World War I, Fleming became a professor in 1919 and a research scientist with a profitable side practice of treating syphilis infections of prominent London artists.
 He was the first to use anti-typhoid vaccines on human beings, pioneered the use of Salvarsan against syphilis and discovered the antiseptic powers of lysozyme.

 Fleming loved to play games and abhorred a tidy, meticulous lab.
-In 1915 he married Sarah Marion McElroy.
-They had a son who became a doctor, and he was widowed in 1949.
-He married again in 1953 to Dr. Amalia Koutsouri-Voureka, a Greek colleague.
+On 24 December 1915 he married Sarah Marion McElroy.
+They had a son, Robert Fleming (1924-2015), who became a doctor, and he was widowed in 1949.
+He married again on 9 April 1953 to Dr. Amalia Koutsouri-Voureka, a Greek colleague.

-Fleming died of a heart attack in London on 3/11/1955.
+Fleming died of a heart attack in London in the forenoon of 11 March 1955, aged 73.
 He was buried as a national hero in the crypt of Saint Paul's Cathedral in London.

 - Work : Prize 1944 (Knighted)